OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

     >>> numpy.pi
     3.14...

+* Sphinx automatically generates syntax highlighting for the code block, but it can get confused if you mix tabs and spaces.

 *Running the Tests*
 +++++++++++++++++++

-The build procedure currently generates a script for testing the code in the documents.
+The doctests are automatically run whenever you run ``openmdao_test``, but you can also run them separately.
 In an active openmdao virtual environment, type:

 ::